Greaver77/valkyrie/How-To-Calibrate-Your-Valkyrie.md

 4. Click the 'Calibrate Joint' button corresponding to the joint you are calibrating.
 Hitting this button will kick off a few processes that, after they finish, should result in the joint's position value being updated to the calibrated value.
 Note that the calibrated value is not necessarily zero.

+5. After calibrating your robot, make sure you put in a pull request to the [val_description](https://github.com/NASA-JSC-Robotics/val_description) repo, otherwise your changes will likely get wiped away!

 ## [Shoulder Pitch](https://www.youtube.com/watch?v=i_R_QV1J_CA)

 ## [Shoulder Roll](https://www.youtube.com/watch?v=QIns0CLNaQc)